Annuity income comparison for the whole decision

-Compare FIA income riders, annuitization, deferred income annuities, and immediate annuities in one view.
-The goal is not to crown the highest monthly payout automatically; it is to show income, control, liquidity, and what each path asks you to give up.
+Compare income riders, annuitization, deferred income annuities, and immediate annuities in one public view.
+The highest monthly income matters, but so do control, liquidity, beneficiary value, and what each path asks you to give up.

 Why this matters